FlorianWoelki/obsidian-iconize/README.md

     2. Windows: `Windows + ;`
 4. Select the option `Use twemoji emoji`

+### Migration

+If you used a previous version of this plugin.
+Please follow this guide to migrate to the newest version which allows customizable icon packs.

+A migration script will run, whenever you haven't migrated yet.
+Therefore, all icons should be gone for your vault.
+However, you can easily install or create icon packs you used.
+For example, when you used the `font-awesome-solid` pack, you can easily download it in the settings and restart your vault.
+Every icon of this pack should now be visible.

 ## Development

 To customize this project for your needs, you can clone it and then install all dependencies: